igorsodre/poke-trader-server/README.md

 Link for the poke-trader-server: https://poke-trade-server.herokuapp.com

+## mechanics

+To perform a trade, the user needs to add pokemons to his pokedex first. he can only request pokemons that are in the requested user's pokedex.

+A trade is only completed after the requested user either accepts or rejects the trade.
+If accepted, the pokemons switch owners.

 ## Changes on the usage of the poke api

 I decided to store a subset of the poke api inside the database because I found the format of its output to be very cumbersome to work with.